marancibia/marancibia.github.io/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 1. We need to access and run the OML notebook for this lab.

- > **NOTE:** If you have problems with downloading and extracting the ZIP file in Lab 1 Task 2, please [**CLICK HERE** to download the "Lab 3 - Use in-database algorithms and models" noteook DSNB file](<./../notebooks/Lab 3 - Use in-database algorithms and models.dsnb?download=1>).
+ > **NOTE:** If you have problems with downloading and extracting the ZIP file in Lab 1 Task 2, please [**CLICK HERE** to download the "Lab 3 - Use in-database algorithms and models" notebook DSNB file](<./../notebooks/Lab 3 - Use in-database algorithms and models.dsnb?download=1>).
 This notebook contains the scripts for **Lab 3**.
 Save it to your local machine and import it like illustrated in **Lab 1, Task 2, Step 1**.

    Go back to the main Notebooks listing by clicking on the "hamburger" menu (the three lines) on the upper left of the screen, and then select **Notebooks EA**.